steveng9/SyntheticData_MIA/README.txt

 Housing Dataset, which is included in the sklearn library, and will load into memory simply if sklearn is installed and connected to the internet.

-The other dataset, 'base.parquet', and 'meta.json', are the SNAKE data files described in the technical paper accompanying this submission.
-Both will be included in the zip file containing this code.
+The other dataset, 'SNAKE/base.parquet', and 'SNAKE/meta.json', are the files for the SNAKE data described in the technical paper accompanying this submission.
+Both are included in this repository.
 They must be organized into a file structure for this code to recognize.

 Reprosyn, Private-GSD and Relaxed-Adaptive-Projection modules: